 We currently market nine testing products under our AVISE® brand that allow for the differential diagnosis, prognosis and monitoring of complex autoimmune and autoimmune-related diseases.
 Our lead testing product, AVISE® CTD, enables differential diagnosis for patients presenting with symptoms indicative of a wide variety of CTDs and other related diseases with overlapping symptoms.
-We commercially launched AVISE® CTD in 2012 and revenue from this product comprised 83% and 85% of our revenue for the three months ended March 31, 2020 and 2019, respectively.
+We commercially launched AVISE® CTD in 2012 and revenue from this product comprised 72% and 83% of our revenue for the six months ended June 30, 2020 and 2019, respectively.
 There is an unmet need for rheumatologists to add clarity in their CTD clinical evaluation, and we believe there is a significant opportunity for our tests that enable the differential diagnosis of these diseases, particularly for potentially life-threatening diseases such as SLE.
 In order to advance our integrated testing and therapeutics strategy, in December 2018 we entered into the copromotion agreement, or the Janssen Agreement, with Janssen Biotech, Inc., or Janssen, to exclusively promote SIMPONI® in the United States for the treatment of adult patients with moderate to severe RA and for other indicated rheumatic diseases.
-We began direct promotion of SIMPONI® in January 2019 and in support of these promotion efforts we expanded our salesforce from 41 representatives as of March 31, 2019 to 62 representatives as of March 31, 2020, prior to our business starting to be affected by the COVID-19 pandemic.
-Our SIMPONI® promotion efforts contributed no revenue and approximately \$0.1 million in revenue for the three months ended March 31, 2020 and 2019, respectively, with our quarterly tiered promotion fee based on the incremental increase in total prescribed units above a predetermined average baseline of approximately 29,000 prescribed units per quarter.
+We began direct promotion of SIMPONI® in January 2019 and in support of these promotion efforts we have a salesforce of 50 representatives as of June 30, 2020 compared to 53 representatives as of June 30, 2019.
+Our SIMPONI® promotion efforts contributed approximately \$2.1 million in revenue for the six months ended June 30, 2020, with our quarterly tiered promotion fee based on the incremental increase in total prescribed units above a predetermined average baseline.
+In June 2020, we amended the Janssen Agreement, pursuant to which the predetermined average baseline for total prescribed units of SIMPONI® for each remaining quarter in 2020, starting with the quarter ending June 30, 2020, was adjusted to approximately 26,000 prescribed units per quarter, due in part to COVID-19 and subject to adjustment under certain circumstances.
+For each of the third and fourth quarters of 2020, we will receive a minimum promotion fee of \$0.3 million and the fee will be capped at 5% above the adjusted predetermined baseline.
+See "-Janssen Promotion Agreement" below for additional terms of the agreement.
+Our SIMPONI® promotion efforts contributed approximately \$0.4 million in revenue for the six months ended June 30, 2019, based on the predetermined average baseline of approximately 29,000 prescribed units per quarter at that time.

-We also have additional agreements with other leading pharmaceutical companies, including GlaxoSmithKline plc., or GSK, and Horizon Therapeutics Public Limited Company, or Horizon Therapeutics, that leverage our testing products and the information generated from such tests.
+We also have additional agreements with other leading pharmaceutical companies, including GlaxoSmithKline plc., or GSK, and Horizon Therapeutics Public Limited Company that leverage our testing products and the information generated from such tests.
 We plan to pursue additional strategic partnerships with a focus on the commercialization of therapeutics that are synergistic with our testing products.

 We perform all of our AVISE® tests in our approximately 8,000 square foot clinical laboratory, which is certified under the Clinical Laboratory Improvement Amendments of 1988, or CLIA, by the Centers for Medicare and Medicaid Services, or CMS, and accredited by the College of American Pathologists, or CAP, and located in Vista, California.
 Our laboratory is certified for performance of high-complexity testing by CMS in accordance with CLIA.
 We are approved to offer our products in all 50 states.
 Our clinical laboratory reports all AVISE® testing product results within five business days.
+In the second quarter of 2020, we began the build out of approximately 2,000 additional square feet to our clinical laboratory which is expected to be completed by the end of the fourth quarter of 2020.